Substation Technician's Apprentice

-These apprentices assist technicians in maintaining, repairing and installing substations, circuit breakers and related electrical equipment.
+Substation technician's apprentices assist technicians in maintaining, repairing and installing substations, circuit breakers and related electrical equipment.
 After repairing and reassembling, apprentices might test equipment to determine functionality.
 Safety precautions must be followed when working with electricity.

 Step 1: Consider a Degree in Electrical Power Maintenance

 Substation technician's apprentices are generally trained on the job.
-Applicants with a minimum of a high school degree or equivalent who have electrical experience and knowledge may be able to find employment as a substation technician apprentice.
+Applicants with a minimum of a high school diploma or equivalent who have electrical experience and knowledge may be able to find employment as a substation technician apprentice.
 An employer may look for individuals whose educational background is in mathematics, having taken coursework in algebra and trigonometry.
 An associate's degree in electrical power maintenance may help those trying to gain an apprenticeship and when looking for a position after completion of training.

 Step 2: Complete Safety Training Courses

-The Occupational Safety and Health Administration (OSHA) offer courses in electrical safety.
+The Occupational Safety and Health Administration (OSHA) offers courses in electrical safety.
 Some states, such as California, require substation technicians to comply with state mandated electrical safety orders.
 Safety orders may differ depending if an apprentice is working on low-voltage or high-voltage equipment.